 We provide foreign exchange forward contracts and options in support of our client needs, and also act as a dealer in the currency markets.
 As part of our trading activities, we assume positions in both the foreign exchange and interest rate markets by buying and selling cash instruments and using derivative financial instruments, including foreign exchange forward contracts, foreign exchange and interest rate options, interest rate forward contracts, and interest rate futures.
-The entire change in the fair value of our non-hedging derivatives utilized in our trading activities are recorded in foreign exchange trading services revenue, and the entire change in fair value of our non-hedging derivatives utilized in our assetand-liability management activities are recorded in net interest income.
+The entire change in the fair value of derivatives utilized in our trading activities are recorded in foreign exchange trading services revenue.
+We also utilize derivatives in our asset-andliability management activities and manage other market risks.
+The entire change in fair value of such derivatives are recorded in net interest income and other fee revenue, respectively.

 We enter into stable value wrap derivative contracts with unaffiliated stable value funds that allow a stable value fund to provide book value coverage to its participants.
 These derivatives contracts qualify as guarantees as described in Note 12.
 We grant deferred cash awards to certain of our employees as part of our employee incentive compensation plans.
 We account for these awards as derivative financial instruments, as the underlying referenced shares are not equity instruments of ours.
 The fair value of these derivatives is referenced to the value of units in State Street-sponsored investment funds or funds sponsored by other unrelated entities.
 We re-measure these derivatives to fair value quarterly, and record the change in value in compensation and employee benefits expenses in our consolidated statement of income.